sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 ## Status

+A status consists of:

+- a group of related diagnostics
+- aggregateduser-facing container for related diagnostics and actions, plus the configuration used to generate and compute these diagnostics and actions.

 ## Notification

 A notification consists of a message, actions, and contextual information about the current state.